MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-your-first-app.md

 ## Step-by-step guide

-If you want to learn how to start a project with Teams Toolkit from the beginning, you'll need to set up your development environment.
+If you want to learn how to start a project with Teams Toolkit from the beginning, you need to set up your development environment.
 Select the following button to start building your basic tab app.

 > [!div class="nextstepaction"]
 > [Start building a basic tab app](../sbs-gs-javascript.yml)